CollabIP/elasticsearch-arm-templates/README.md

 * [src/mainTemplate.json](src/mainTemplate.json) - The main Azure Resource Management (ARM) template.
 The template itself is composed of many nested linked templates with the main template acting as the entry point.
 * [src/createUiDefinition](src/createUiDefinition.json) - UI definition file for our Azure Marketplace offering.
 This file produces an output JSON that the ARM template can accept as input parameters.

-## Building

-After pulling the source, call `npm install` once to pull in all devDependencies.

-You may edit [build/allowedValues.json](build/allowedValues.json), which the build will use to patch the ARM template and Marketplace UI definition.

-Run `npm run build`; this will validate EditorConfig settings, JSON files, patch the allowedValues and create a zip in the `dist` folder.

-For more details around developing the template, take a look at the [Development README](build/README.md)

 ## Azure Marketplace

 The Azure Marketplace Elasticsearch offering offers a simplified UI and installation experience over the full power of the ARM template.